Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences: the first states the purpose, and the second lists supported chains and an exclusion.
-No unnecessary words.
+The description is two sentences: the first states the core purpose, and the second lists supported chains with a critical exclusion and alternative.
+No unnecessary words or repetition.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.